ramirotule/ramirotule/README.md

 ---

-# 👋 ¡Hola!
-Soy Ramiro Santiago Toulemonde
+# 👋 Hi!
+I'm Ramiro Santiago Toulemonde

-👨‍💻 Desarrollador Frontend especializado en **React.js** y **React Native** con más de 6 años de experiencia creando interfaces modernas, accesibles y eficientes.
+👨‍💻 Frontend Developer specialized in **React.js** and **React Native** with more than 6 years of experience creating modern, accessible and efficient interfaces.

-🎯 Apasionado por la tecnología, el diseño centrado en el usuario y la mejora continua.
-Me gusta construir soluciones que marquen una diferencia real.
+🎯 Passionate about technology, user-centered design and continuous improvement.
+I like to build solutions that make a real difference.

-## 🚀 Proyectos destacados
+## 🚀 Featured projects.

-- 💰 [Finanzas Familiares](https://github.com/ramirotule/finanzas-familiares): Aplicación móvil para administrar ingresos y gastos familiares, con autenticación y gráficos dinámicos.
+- 💰 [Family Finance](https://github.com/ramirotule/finanzas-familiares): Mobile app to manage family income and expenses, with authentication and dynamic charts.
-- 📱 Aplicaciones móviles en React Native para automatización de tareas y gestión de turnos.
+- 📱 Mobile apps in React Native for task automation and shift management.
-- 🛒 Automatización de precios de proveedores para WhatsApp con Python + Google Sheets.
+- 🛒 Vendor pricing automation for WhatsApp with Python + Google Sheets.

-## 📫 Contacto
+## 📫 Contact.

 - 🌐 [www.ramirotoulemonde.com.ar](https://www.ramirotoulemonde.com.ar)
 - 💼 [LinkedIn](https://www.linkedin.com/in/ramirotoulemonde/)